crealytics/spark-excel/README.md

     header = true,  // Required
     dataAddress = "'My Sheet'!B3:C35", // Optional, default: "A1"
-    treatEmptyValuesAsNulls = false,  // Optional, default: true treatErrorsAsStrings = false, // Optional, default: false.
-If true, will convert any ERROR cell values (e.g. #N/A) to string.
-Otherwise, converted to null. usePlainNumberFormat = false,  // Optional, default: false.
+    treatEmptyValuesAsNulls = false,  // Optional, default: true treatErrorsAsStrings = false, // Optional, default: false, where errors will be converted to null.
+If true, any ERROR cell values (e.g. #N/A) will be parsed as string (i.e. "#N/A").
+WARNING: This will have the side effect of turning the entire column into string type. usePlainNumberFormat = false,  // Optional, default: false.
 If true, format the cells without rounding and scientific notations inferSchema = false,  // Optional, default: false addColorColumns = true,  // Optional, default: false